Is There a Web 1.0?

 Screen shot by HowStuffWorks.com

 Part of the Web 2.0 philosophy is creating a webpage that visitors can impact or change.
-For example, the Amazon website allows visitors to post product reviews.
+For example, Amazon allows visitors to post product reviews.
 Future visitors will have a chance to read these reviews, which might influence their decision to buy the product.
 The ability to contribute information is helpful.
-But in some cases, the webmaster wouldn't want users to be able to impact the webpage.
-A restaurant might have a webpage that shows the current menu.
-While the menu might evolve over time, the webmaster wouldn't want visitors to be able to make changes.
-The menu's purpose is to let people know what the restaurant serves; it's not the right place for commentary or reviews.

 Advertisement